pocomane/e/README.md

 end
 ```

-The next time you type `<Ctrl-p>hi<return>`, `hi` will be inserted at the current cursor position and your status bar will helpfully tell you what just happened.
+The next time you type `<Ctrl-p>hi<return>`, `hi` will be inserted at the
+current cursor position and your status bar will helpfully tell you what just
+happened.
 This system is simple, yet tremendously powerful.

-The `keys` variable works similarly.
-If you want to regi$ster a custom function that will be run whenever a given key is pressed in initial mode—normal mode for Vim users—, you just register it in the `keys` dictionary.

-I've certainly seen fancier editor integrations before, but so far this seems to do the job just fine.
-And, considering I'm the only user of this editor, I feel like I have the right to only implement what I need in order to be productive.

 It follows an example configuration file in the repository that you can look at
 for inspiration.
 It must be placed in `~/.config/e/rc.lua`.